qais-yousef/myci/README.md

 ## Jenkins setup

-Download jenkin images and sets up networking and volumes.
+Download jenkin images and sets up networking, volumes and SSL certificates.

-`./setup_jenkins.sh`
+`./setup_jenkins.sh dns:$SERVER_DNS_NAME`

+or

+`./setup_jenkins.sh ip:$SERVER_IP_ADDRESS`

+Where replace $SERVER_DNS_NAME/$SERVER_IP_ADDRESS with your real values.
+This is required to avoid python generating an error when talking to the server via myci cli due to a missing subjectAltName in the certificate.

 ## Fix jenkins_home permissions